 The key is clear communication of expectation linked to consequences if the expectations are not met.
-Also, we need to remember that the appraisal cycle is an annual process and it is likely to take 2-3 years to get the right cycle embedded in your business.
+Also, we need to remember that the appraisal cycle is an annual process that will likely take 2-3 years to embed well within your organisation.

-If you want to create an effective performance appraisal system or reinvigorate an existing one, these steps below should be useful to you.
+If you want to create an effective performance appraisal system or reinvigorate an existing one, follow these steps below:

-Objectives setting and appraisal should be about connecting people, processes, and business outcomes; but too many people see appraisal as a tick box exercise that they comply with once or twice a year, as opposed to an enabler of engagement and business results.
-This also means that people managers can directly affect business outcomes, depending on how good they are at engaging performance management.
-Moving to a performance appraisal system without helping people managers to understand the bigger picture and what the purpose of the move is simply moves a tick box exercise online – not the point at all. appraisal
+Objectives setting and appraisal should be about connecting people, processes, and business outcomes.
+However, too many people see appraisal as a ‘tick-box’ exercise to comply with once or twice a year rather than an enabler of engagement and business results.
+Managers can, therefore, have a direct impact on business outcomes depending on how engaged they are with performance management.
+A performance appraisal system without the buy-in and understanding of purpose from people managers will simply move the ‘tick-box’ activity online!

 Do you have a clear annual calendar for people management activities with dates and quantities?
-In other words could or have you set a SMART objective for use of the appraisal system?
-What you want is to create new habits, and this should include expectations around 1 to 1’s and development activities as well as appraisal.
-Remember that appraisals are a once or twice a year activity – not frequent enough to become a habit.
-But by having frequent conversation and setting objectives, you can keep your eye on the ball.
-An example of such an objective might be as simple as: ‘90% of my team need to have a minimum of 4 objectives agreed and documented by X date, and to have had at least 6 1 to 1’s over the course of the year.’
-Your own personal objectives could include “to have completed 90% of my teams appraisal by X date.”
+In other words, could or have you set a SMART objective for use of the appraisal system?
+What you want is to create new habits.
+This should include expectations around 1 to 1’s and development activities as well as the appraisal.
+Appraisals are a once or twice a year activity – not frequent enough to become a habit.
+But by having a frequent conversation and setting objectives, you can keep your eye on the ball.
+An example of such an objective might be: ‘90% of my team need to have a minimum of 4 objectives agreed and documented by X date, and to have had at least 6 1 to 1’s over the course of the year.‘ Your own personal objectives could include “to have completed 90% of my team’s appraisal by X date.”